younisdev/Napula-Wealth-V0.5/README.md

 - **Secure and Scalable Architecture:** The platform prioritizes security, scalability, and maintainability, ensuring a robust and reliable user experience while adhering to modern web development standards.

-### Learning and Growth Opportunities:
-- **AI Integration:** Explore the realm of artificial intelligence with a tiny machine learning model implemented using PyTorch, providing valuable insights into AI development and the challenges of data processing and model training.

-- **Professional Development:** Developing Napula Wealth has been a significant learning opportunity, fostering the enhancement of problem-solving skills, algorithmic thinking, and proficiency in Django, React, and other cutting-edge technologies.

 ## File Description:

 - **models.py:** Defines Django database models, encompassing 11 tables for user authentication, data tracking, caching, and more.